Leptoquarks and Matter Unification: Flavor Anomalies and the Muon $g-2$: MESON DECAYS: AND

 \section{MESON DECAYS: $\mathcal{R}_K$ AND $\mathcal{R}_{K^*}$}

 The theory predicts the existence of a vector leptoquark, $X_\mu$, and two scalar leptoquarks, $\Phi_3$ and $\Phi_4$, among other fields.
-The interactions of the $X_\mu$ leptoquark are determined by the unitary mixing matrix $V_{DE}$, see Appendix~\ref{interactions} for details.
+The interactions of the $X_\mu$ leptoquark are determined by several unknown unitary mixing matrices, see Appendix~\ref{interactions} for details.
 Unfortunately, one cannot explain easily the values of ${\cal{R}}_K$ and satisfy the bounds from the experimental constraints on $K_L \to e^{\pm} \mu^{\mp}$ when the mixing matrix is unitary.
 See the studies in Refs.~\cite{Faber:2018qon, Cornella:2021sby} for details.
 Consequently, we focus this study on the scalar leptoquarks that the theory predicts.

 The interactions of the scalar leptoquarks with the Standard Model fermions are needed to render the fermion masses realistic, and therefore cannot be assumed small.
 In particular, in Eqs.~(\ref{eq:fermionmasses1}) and~(\ref{eq:fermionmasses2}) one can see that $Y_2$ can be neglected, but $Y_4$ must be non-zero in order to have a consistent relation between the charged leptons and down quarks masses.
 For simplicity, in this section we will study scenarios where we take the limit $Y_2 \to 0$, and hence, the interactions of the scalar leptoquarks with the SM fermions are given by